yasutomihigashikuni/starter-academic/content/authors/admin/_index.md

 user_groups:
 - Principal Investigator
 ---
 Dr. Yasutomi Higashikuni is an Assistant Professor of Cardiovascular and Genetic Research at Jichi Medical University.
-His research interests include homeostatic inflammation, RNA metabolism and modification, and synthetic biology in cardiovascular medicine.
+His research interests include homeostatic inflammation, RNA metabolism and modification, aging, and synthetic biology in cardiovascular medicine.
 He is leading a new research field, "Synthetic Cardiology", which creates novel gene and cell therapies that enable automatic reversal of aging phenotypes and maintenance of homeostasis.